-- 1. The use of chalk on pavement is permitted only along the main sidewalk of the campus courtyard (spanning the rear of the University Center Quad) and the sidewalk in between Magnolia Hall and Edgewater Hall. - 2.
-Job opportunity information should be directed to the Office of Career Services.
-Table tents may be placed on tables in the James M. Baker University Center Commons (food court) with permission from the Campus Dining General Manager. - 3.
+19. Job opportunity information should be directed to the Office of Career Services.

+20. Table tents may be placed on tables in the James M. Baker University Center Commons (food court) with permission from the Campus Dining General Manager.
 Table tents placed throughout the James M. Baker University Center will be removed at the conclusion of the day.
-Table Tents are permitted inside the Laker Lounge and Center for Student Involvement and Service of the Student Activities Center.
-Table tents are not permitted inside of the fitness area.
-Table tent displays should be monitored regularly to ensure neatness and order; tables tents should be removed immediately following the advertised activity, event, or program.
-Flyers placed on tables will be discarded.
-Table tents will be discarded after two (2) weeks. - 4.
-Email Announcements: Departmental announcements for general distribution to campus employees and/or students should be sent to the Office of University Relations for inclusion in the Laker Lines email bulletin. - Recognized student organizations may send campus announcements through the Department of Student Life in accordance with the email announcement guidelines claytonstate.qualtrics.com/SE/?SID=SV_d3WtdnUjwdTIhYU.
-Only announcements for approved campus activities, events, and programs will be sent campus wide.
+Table Tents are permitted inside the Café, Game room and Student Organization suite of the Student Activities Center.
+Table tents are not permitted inside of the fitness center or lobby.
+Table tent displays should be monitored regularly to ensure neatness and order; tables tents should be removed immediately following the advertised activity, event or program.